efeelize/eng/kaiyan/work/new_job/360_review.md

 ***Absolutely.
 The whole point of having multiple raters is to get feedback from all angles, hence the name 360.
 When you take all that together, you end up with a really good gauge of someone’s skills and potential.***

 ***That does make sense, actually.
 I better get on that, then.***

+# IV.pattern
+***Good morning Mr. Gibbons!
+Thanks again for meeting with me this morning.***

+***No problem, Stacey.
+So what is this 360-degree feedback review you wanted to talk about?***

+***Well, in our last meeting you expressed interest in implementing a system of review where the employee would gain valuable feedback that would help him or her develop business and interpersonal skills.
+I’ve done my research and found that the 360-degree system does just that.***

+*** I haven’t heard of this system before.
+Tell me more about it.***

+***The manager isn't the only one involved in evaluating the employee; peers and customers do it as well.
+Because it’s not just one person evaluating the employee, the employee is getting an abundant feedback that can be candid, constructive and help the employee realize what they need to improve on.***

+***What are everyone’s roles and responsibilities?***

+***The 360-degree feedback system needs an administrator, reviewers, the manager and the employee or subject.
+The administrator can be me, or someone else in HR and the reviewers can be the employee’s co- workers or some clients, that he or she has dealt with in the past.
+It’ll all be anonymous, so the employee won’t know whom the feedback is from.***

+***Before we start using this feedback system we should make sure that all those participating are aware of what we are doing, ready for it and willing to take part.***

+***How should we make certain everyone is ready to cooperate with this new feedback system?***

+***We should have a few workshops explaining what the 360-degree feedback system is and how it’ll be useful for them as opposed to conventional methods of performance evaluation.***

+***We could even have those involved in leadership and manager roles undergo the 360 reviews first.
+It’ll be good to show an example of what to do during these reviews from the top; we’ll build a positive culture of feedback.***

+***Ok, one more thing, can you tell me about the process of the 360 review?***

+***The first step is to meet the subject.
+Ensure they understand how everything is going to work and determine what their expectations are.
+The second step is to talk with the subject’s manager.
+Figure out if the manager's goals and expectations are aligned with the subject’s; if they aren’t this may not be the best feedback method.***

+***Also, we’ll ask the manager to compose a list of co-workers the subject has known for a few years.
+These people could be the reviewers.
+The third step is to send out the review.
+We can either do a one-on-one interview or send out a survey via email to the reviewers.
+The fourth step is to review all the feedback and compile a report.
+And the final step is to deliver the results.***